guildxyz/token-buyer-contract/docs/interfaces/IFeeDistributor.md

 Sets the fee's amount from the funds.

-Callable only by the fee collector.
+Callable only by the owner.

 #### Parameters